clearpix.gif (43 bytes)

 14.7 Injuries shall be set to "none" for all playoff series.

-14.9 For hitters with fewer than 450 PA's, and starting pitchers (defined as any pitcher who started at least half his MLB games) with fewer than 125 IP, and relief pitchers (defined as any pitcher who did not start at least half his MLB games) with fewer than 30 IP, these players are limited to 8% of their MLB PA's or IP's per playoff series.
-An additional 1% will be allowed for every six innings of extra-innings played per series.
+14.9 For hitters with fewer than 450 PA's, and starting pitchers (defined as any pitcher who started at least half his MLB games) with fewer than 110 IP, and relief pitchers (defined as any pitcher who did not start at least half his MLB games) with fewer than 30 IP, these players may not exceed 8% of their overall MLB PA's, 12% of their split PA's and 8% of their IP's per playoff series (whichever comes first.)
+Once a player has reached his limit, he may remain on the bench, and may be used so long as he does not exceed his PA/IP limit.
+An additional 1% (both split and overall) will be allowed for every six innings of extra-innings played per series.

 14.9(a) Any pitcher who starts a game in the playoffs is subject to the same usage and eligibility restrictions as a "starting pitcher."